CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/08_open_studio.md

 For a detailed OpenStudio workshop, check out Kian Wee Chen's [course Arch134B](https://chenkianwee.github.io/arch134b_workshops/docs/intro.html).

-Credit: Thank you to Danielle Chiu for this Loisaida building Rhino model as well as Loisaida Inc. for permitting their location to be used as educational material.
+Credit: Thank you to Arthur Lee AR'25 for the Loisaida building Rhino model as well as Loisaida Inc. for permitting their location to be used as educational material.